Camden County Final Restraining Order Attorneys

 What Do I Need to Know about Final Restraining Order Cases in NJ?

 The hearing for a final restraining order is held in the Family Division of the Superior Court in the county where the initial restraining order was filed.
 As mentioned, these proceedings are generally scheduled within 10 days.
 When determining whether or not to implement a permanent restraining order, a judge must find that the following are true:

 - The defendant committed a predicate act of domestic violence: this can be any of the 16 criminal offenses currently recognized under New Jersey law.
-They range from homicide and kidnapping to burglary, lewdness, and criminal trespass.
+They range from homicide and kidnapping to burglary, lewdness, harassment, simple assault, terroristic threats and criminal trespass.

 - There was a history of domestic violence between the plaintiff and the defendant.
-Some people are surprised to learn that a final restraining order requires the establishment of a pattern of domestic abuse.
+This isn’t necessarily a requirement, as a particularly egregious singular incident may overcome this factor.
+However, most final restraining orders require that the plaintiff establish of a pattern of domestic abuse.
 In other words, the most recent offense is not an isolated incident, but simply the most recent manifestation of previous behavior.